 Air quality sampling employs active and passive methods to collect data on pollutant levels.
 These techniques are crucial for understanding the composition of air in different environments.

-- Impingers: Use liquid media to capture airborne particles, ideal for sampling gases and vapors.
+• Impingers: use liquid media to capture airborne pollutants, ideal for sampling gases and vapors

-- Impactors: Use inertial forces to separate particles based on size, valuable for particulate size distribution studies.
+• Impactors: use inertial forces to separate particles by size, valuable for particulate size distribution studies

 These methods are used in industrial and urban settings, where precise pollutant measurement is necessary.

-Passive sampling relies on natural diffusion to collect air pollutants without external power.
-It is cost-effective and easy to deploy, making it ideal for large-scale monitoring.
+Passive sampling relies on natural diffusion to collect pollutants without external power.
+It costs less and deploys easily, which makes it a good fit for large-scale environmental air sampling.

-- Radial samplers: Capture pollutants from multiple directions, providing comprehensive area coverage.
+• Radial samplers: capture pollutants from multiple directions, providing wide area coverage

 Approaches to air pollution monitoring